scottohara/tvmanager/README.md

 The default database name doesn't need to be overriden if each environment is hosted under a separate domain (eg. tvmanager.mydomain.com and tvmanagerstaging.mydomain.com)

+After deployment, if you are using the import/export functionality to backup/restore a CouchDB database, you should run `rake db:migrate` (see Import/Export below)

 Offline Mode
 ============
 HTML5 application caching uses a manifest file to indicate which files are allowed to be cached.
 If the manifest file changes (in any way), all cached resources are refreshed from the server.